federicolozer/humanlike_moving_robot/README.md

 | **Rospkg** | version 1.6.0 |
 | **Pyyaml** | version 6.0.2 |

+# Instructions to get ready with minimum time-jerk trajectory tests

 ## Updates
 Before starting, it is a good practice to check for updates and to upgrade all the packages in the PC.